NYCIST/macadmin-tools/README.md

   - [podman](https://podman.io/): An alternative to Docker.
 - **[dockutil](https://github.com/kcrawford/dockutil)**: Tool for programmatically configuring Docks.
 Can be used in conjunction with other tools, like [outset](https://github.com/chilcote/outset).
 - **[docklib](https://github.com/homebysix/docklib)**: Another tool for programmatically configuring Docks.
 Can be used in conjunction with other tools, like [outset](https://github.com/chilcote/outset).
+- **[Hancock](https://github.com/JeremyAgost/Hancock)**: Hancock is a GUI tool for signing packages and mobileconfig files.
+First it looks through your keychain for all certificates that can be used to sign, then signs the files using the selected certificate.
 - **[Jamf Connect](https://www.jamf.com/products/jamf-connect/)**: Additional paid Jamf product born from purchasing the company behind [NoMAD](https://nomad.menu/products/#nomad) and [NoMAD Login](https://nomad.menu/products/#login).
 Allows the use of cloud-identity credentials at the macOS loginwindow.
 - **[munki-rebrand](https://github.com/ox-it/munki-rebrand)**: Scripts to rebrand munki's Managed Software Update center.
 - **[mysides](https://github.com/mosen/mysides)**: Command-line tool for programmatically configuring the Finder sidebar.